PranamBhat/Party-Animation/README.md

 # Party-Animation

-:dizzy: sparkles :sparkles: :dizzy: sparkles :sparkles: :dizzy: sparkles :sparkles: :dizzy: sparkles :sparkles: :dizzy: sparkles :sparkles: :dizzy: sparkles :sparkles: :dizzy:
+:dizzy:  :sparkles: :dizzy:  :sparkles: :dizzy:  :sparkles: :dizzy:  :sparkles: :dizzy:  :sparkles: :dizzy:  :sparkles: :dizzy: :sparkles: :dizzy: :sparkles: :dizzy: :sparkles: :dizzy:

 Note: If you keep display: block; then it will stay.
 If you keep display: none; then after 1 second, it will disappear :) sparkles :sparkles: